katacek/medium-response-notifications/README.md

 # Medium post response notifications

 Apify actor to check for new responses to [Medium.com](https://medium.com/) posts.
-If [Slack](https://slack.com/intl/en-cz/) token and channel is provided, it sends a notification message for each new response by calling an existing [Slack Message Generator](https://apify.com/katerinahronik/slack-message) Actor .
+If [Slack](https://slack.com/intl/en-cz/) token and channel is provided, it sends a notification message for each new response by calling an existing [Slack Message Generator](https://apify.com/katerinahronik/slack-message) Actor.
+Equally, if email address is provided, it sends a notification email for each new response by calling an existing [Send Mail](https://apify.com/apify/send-mail) Actor.

 ## Input